TheAwiteb/rpg_bot/README.md

 - `/language` - Show a keyboard with languages that can be changed to.

 - `/info` - Show your information.

+- `/id` - Send your ID or the ID of the person you replied to.

 ## Features
 - Use [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) database with [Diesel](https://github.com/diesel-rs/diesel).
 - Delay for each user.  <!-- (You can update it from bot) -->